cfe84/demo-storage-auth-valet/README.md

 ![](valet.jpg)

+1. Client is asking for a file using a structure replicating that of the storage account.
+2. Valet is checking context to see if the customer is authenticated.
+If not, then the client is redirected to the IdP
+3. Client is redirected to IdP, and potentially has to authenticate
+4. Client is redirected to the original URL again
+5. Valet is checking context again and validating authorization.
+This time the user is allowed in, and so it generates a short-lived Shared Access Signature and redirect to the blob’s url (containing the SAS)
+6. Client is redirected to the blob and sees it.

+This seems a lot but keep in mind that:

+-	If the user has already used the system before, and are currently in a session, then step 2 to 4 might not happen, or they might happen but might not have to re-authenticate and the redirection could be invisible to them (in my experience, sub-second) ; so it’s actually almost a transparent experience for the user.
+-	EasyAuth (provided you use Azure Functions or WebApps for that system) is taking care of most of steps 2 to 4, as long as you use an OIDC IdP (so, even if you don’t use Azure AD) ; so it’s a fairly straight forward thing to implement.

 # Alternative

 An alternative is to use [AAD-backed RBAC for blobs](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#rbac-roles-for-blobs-and-queues).
 This is an easier solution but it has limitations:

 - Permissions are set at a container level.
 If you need finer grained authorization, then a valet will give you that flexibility
 - If you are not using AAD, then this pattern allows you to handle authorization the way you need to.
 Since Easy-Auth is using OIDC, any OIDC provider can actually be configured.

+# How does this demo work?

+This demo is an Azure Function.
+It uses the following artifacts:
+- A function, in `files.cs`, with an HTTP trigger, that receives the input request, a Blob binding that we use to generate the SAS, and then it redirects the client.
+- A function proxy, in `proxies.json`, which redirects anything sent to `http://xxx/files/WHATEVER_YOU_PUT/HERE` to the function.

 # To deploy the demo